A Union in Wait

-A Union in Wait is a 2001 documentary film about same-sex marriage directed by Ryan Butler.
+A Union in Wait is a 2001 American documentary film about same-sex marriage directed by Ryan Butler.
 It was the first documentary about same-sex marriage to air on national television in the United States.

 Summary

 Susan Parker and Wendy Scott are members of Wake Forest Baptist Church.
 In 1997 the couple decided they wanted to have a union ceremony in Wake Forest University's Wait Chapel, but the traditionally Baptist university told them no. Susan Parker, Wendy Scott, their church, and many others joined to fight the school's decision in what would become a controversy that divided a community in North Carolina and made national headlines.
 Eventually (in 2000) Parker and Scott did have the ceremony at the chapel.

 The film includes interviews with Andrew Sullivan, Barney Frank, Robert Knight, Jimmy Creech, Fred Phelps, Candace Gingrich, Wake Forest University students, and local ministers.
 The film was shot primarily in Winston-Salem, North Carolina, on the campus of Wake Forest University; but portions of the film were shot in Washington, D.C., at the Millennium March on Washington, Family Research Council headquarters, and Andrew Sullivan's house.